-9.2 Activate Pumps
+9.2 Activate Jets Pumps

-The JETS 1 button activates the jets pump 1.
-The first press activates in low speed, the second press activates high speed, and the third press shuts the pump off.
-The JETS 2 button (Hartford and Hawthorne models only) activates jets pump 2 which only operates in high speed.
+The JETS 1 button activates the functions of the main 2-speed jets pump.
+The first press activates pump 1 in low speed, the second press activates high speed, and the third press shuts the pump off.
+For 2-pump models, the JETS 2 button controls jets pump 2 which only operates in high speed.
 When manually activated, both pumps automatically turn off in 20 minutes.